rsnk96/Ubuntu-Setup-Scripts/README.md

 # Ubuntu-Setup-Scripts
-Every serious coder who has tried to mess around with their Ubuntu distro knows the pain of having to reinstall Ubuntu and set up their environment again
+Every serious coder who has tried to mess around with their Ubuntu version knows the pain of having to reinstall Ubuntu and set up their environment again

 These are the scripts that I use to set my Ubuntu up as quick as possible.